egberts/egberts.github.io-src/content/articles/vim-debugging.md

 * And 2nd terminal, F12 key to reload new syntax file.
 * Back and forth.

-Ok, four keystrokes and a window switch (either by mouse or Alt-Tab key-combo on most Unix window managers).
+OK, four keystrokes and a window switch (either by mouse or Alt-Tab key-combo on most Unix window managers).

 Still haven't started debugging yet.
 Blind Man Development Cycle, still.